edhowland/viper/local/packages/charm.d/config.d/help.md

-Note: If git is installed and the value of the variable of :no_use_git is false, then charm config project will also invoke the 'charm ignore' command which will place ./.vishrc in your .gitignore file.
-See charm ignore help for details.
+Note: If git is installed and the value of the variable of :no_use_git is false, then charm config project will also invoke the 'charm config ignore' command which will place ./.vishrc in your .gitignore file.
 If you have either set no_use_git=true in any of   your .vishrc files, it will not perform this action.

-## charm config path
+### charm config ignore

-This subcommand 'path' will construct a PATH shell environment variable that
+Issuing this command in a project directory that is also a git repository will cause any Vish dotfiles in this directory to be added to your .gitignore file.
+Currently, this is only ./.vishrc

 ## charm config help